soderstrom-rikard/adi-toolchain/gcc-4.3/gcc/config/bfin/predicates.md

 (define_predicate "bfin_cbranch_operator"
   (match_code "eq,ne"))

-;; The following two are used to compute the addrtype attribute.
+;; The following three are used to compute the addrtype attribute.
 They return ;; true if passed a memory address usable for a 16-bit load or store using a ;; P or I register, respectively.
 If neither matches, we know we have a ;; 32-bit instruction.
+;; We subdivide the P case into normal P registers, and SP/FP.
+We can assume ;; that speculative loads through SP and FP are no problem, so this has ;; an effect on the anomaly workaround code.

 (define_predicate "mem_p_address_operand"
   (match_code "mem")
 {